thanhhau097/locofy_assessment/assessment_2/README.md

 - [ ] Add more features to the dataset, currently we only use the role attribue of elements in the design.
 We can add more features such as the attributes such as text, icon, etc.
 - [ ] Add image features to the dataset by using an image encoder to encode the screenshot of the design, then add/concatenate the image features to the node features or we can use cross-attention to combine the image features and the node features.
 - [ ] Use a better graph neural network architecture, we can use a more complex graph neural network architecture such as GAT, GIN, etc.
+- [ ] If we are going to apply the model to production to generate the code from Figma design, we should consider the tradeoff between the precision and recall, we can tweak the threshold of the model to get the best precision and recall for our use case.
+- [ ] The dataset is highly imbalanced, we should consider using a better training strategy for imbalanced dataset such as oversampling, undersampling, etc. We can also use weighted loss function to handle the imbalanced data problem.

+These are main ideas to improve the model.
+Think outside the box, we can also handle the problem by using other approaches such as object detection, object segmentation, etc.

+I'm happy to discuss more about the ideas to improve the model!

 ## Appendix
 ### TODO: